Disclaimer: This post may contain affiliate links. The opinions expressed are mine. Read more.

 SEO & Marketing Tools

 But that’s about all they provide.
 There’s no Schema or Sitemaps.
-You can do little to fully customize your site visitor’s experience.
+You can do very little to fully customize your site visitor’s experience.
 And you are limited on where you can/cannot add content.

 They don’t even get duplicate content right (ie, you’ll have duplicate websites on yourdomain.com and yourdomain.myfreesites.net)